-For the last five years teachers have worked towards high quality practice in English based on evidence-based best practice; similarly for the last five years teachers have worked towards greater precision in the teaching of Mathematics.
+For the last five years teachers have worked towards high quality practice in English based on evidence-based best practice; similarly for the last six years teachers have worked towards greater precision in the teaching of Mathematics.
 This journey has been aided by support from the Catholic Schools Office (CSO) with embedding programs such as Extending Mathematical Understanding (EMU), Best Start and Improving Literacy and Numeracy National Partnerships (ILNNP), Encouraging Persistence and Maintaining Challenge (EPMC) and in the provision of much needed funding respectively.
 Considerable resourcing by way of releasing teachers, organising CSO personnel to work with and support teachers, and purchasing teaching resources has greatly assisted this journey.
+Though 2020 was marked by the absence of this PL and the subsequent resourcing, the prior year's learnings continued to have an impact on teaching and learning.